threefoldtech/circles_reporting_tool/specs/funnel.md

 # funnel

 - name starts with FUNNEL_
-- is to track business opportunities
+- is to track business opportunities or strategic partners (its a commercial funnel)

 ## structure